niveras/MyCV/mycv.md

 Nikos Doulaveras
 ============

-Occupation: IT and Privacy Consulant
+Occupation: IT and Privacy Project Consulant
 -----------------------------------

 -------------------     ----------------------------